 Preparing for the Inspector’s Visit

-Before the inspector is due to visit your house for the inspection, there are a few things to do to ensure that the inspection is amiable and efficient.
+Before the building inspector is due to visit your house for the inspection, there are a few things to do to ensure that the inspection is amiable and efficient.

 - De-clutter your home so that the inspector has unobstructed access to all the areas in the house, including the walls and floors.
 Park the car out of the garage, move heavy furniture away from the walls, take the pets out on a walk, and ensure that the rooms are not occupied by anyone.